securitybulletin/securitybulletin.github.io/_drafts/2017-09-08-weekly-brief-september-8-2017.md

 ## Asia

 Rohingya refugees continue to flee violence in **Myanmar**.
 On Tuesday alone, [35,000 Rohingya crossed into **Bangladesh**](http://www.bbc.com/news/world-asia-41158703).
 The Rohingya are a primarily Muslim ethnic minority.
 They claim that Rakhine Buddhist mobs are attacking them and razing their villages, though the Myanmarese military asserts that Rohingya militants are attacking Rohingya civilans.
 A BBC reporter in Rakhine [posted tweets from one of the villages](https://twitter.com/i/moments/905812298023018497) that was razed.
-The BBC has a [good explainer](http://www.bbc.com/news/world-asia-41082689) on the latest round of violence.
+The BBC has a [good explainer](http://www.bbc.com/news/world-asia-41082689) on the latest round of violence and [moving tales](http://www.bbc.com/news/world-asia-41189748) from the refugees.

 ## Middle East